Looking for names like Ava?

 Credit celebrities with boosting the name’s profile.
 Heather Locklear and Reese Witherspoon were just two high-profile parents who gave the name to their daughters in the late 1980s and 1990s.
 After Heather’s birth announcement, the name nearly doubled in use.
 Two years later, Reese chose the name and it entered the Top 200.
 More celebrities – and plenty of regular parents – followed.

-It fits right in with our love of mini names, too – just ask the parents of Mia and Zoe.
+Ava fits right in with our love of mini names, too – just ask the parents of Mia and Zoe.
+Plus, similar names like Eva confirm that Ava is a logical choice.

 All combined to put Ava in the US Top Ten beginning in 2005.
-Well over 150,000 girls were named Ava just in the last decade.
+Around 150,000 girls were named Ava just in the last decade.
 If you know an Ava – or three – you’re not alone.

 What makes names like Ava?
 They’re short, but complete.
 They borrow some of Ava Gardner’s Hollywood glam.
 But they’re far less elaborate than many popular girl names, so they feel modern and brisk, too.